cjdavis417/iOS-GeneralFormatters/README.md

 # iOS-General Formatters

-### This library was started with date formatters I've used in my own projects.
+### This library was started with formatters I've used in my own projects.
 ### I'll add more formatters as I progress.